man90es/BDO-REST-API/docs/buildingFromSource.md

 - Go compiler >=v1.15

 ## Compilation
-By default, scraped results are cached in memory and stored for up to 2 hours.
+By default, scraped results are cached in memory and stored for 3 hours.
 This helps to ease the pressure on BDO servers and decreases the response time tremendously (for cached responses).
 Use this command to compile the app:
 ```bash
 go build
 ```